Folium Systems

 Procurement review

-Folium packages buyer questions, evidence, assumptions, customer responsibilities, and next-stage gates.
+Folium packages buyer questions, records, assumptions, customer responsibilities, and next-stage decisions.

 Release discipline

-Proofs move forward only when known limits, owners, support, rollback, and quality evidence are visible.
+Working examples move forward only when known limits, owners, support, rollback, and quality records are visible.

 Security and procurement review